 Here are some statistics on the diseases the setpoint diet can help, along with the medical costs of treating these conditions.

 - Heart disease: $316 billion annually

-Your setpoint weight is that level of stored body fat your body works to maintain, by regulating your appetite and metabolism through your hormones and brain, regardless of the number of calories you take in or burn off.
+Your setpoint weight is the level of stored body fat your body works to maintain by regulating your appetite and metabolism through your hormones and brain, regardless of the number of calories you take in or burn off.

 You see, the body is like a thermostat, always striving for equilibrium.
 It is an evolutionary system that dieters have been trying to beat for decades without success.
-If you want to lose weight permanently, you’ll have to work with your body’s natural tendencies instead of against it.
-The set point diet shows you how to do that.
+If you want to lose weight permanently, you’ll have to work with your body’s natural tendencies instead of against them.
+The setpoint diet shows you how to do that.

 All three talk to each other continuously to synchronize the activities that automatically keep you at your setpoint weight.
 If the hypothalamus in the brain becomes inflamed or the hormones become dysregulated, it creates a clog in the communication channel.
 The messages are not getting through, or they are not coming through clearly.
 The result is the metabolism gets the wrong instructions.
 Instead of burning fat, it holds onto it.
 This elevates the set point weight.

 Causes of an elevated setpoint weight